Exact Matching: Correct Parity and FPT Parameterized by Independence Number

 Our algorithm modifies the PMs $M$ and $M'$ many times.
-But the invariant is maintained that during the whole execution of the algorithm, both the PMs $M$ and $M'$ will never change their parity modulo 2.
+But the invariant is maintained that during the whole execution of the algorithm, both the PMs $M$ and $M'$ will never change their parity.
 The basic idea of the algorithm is to have many iterations, where in each iteration either $M$ is modified such that $r(M)$ increases by 2, or $M'$ is modified such that $r(M')$ decreases by two.
 Clearly, if we can do such a modification in every iteration, we will eventually arrive at a PM with $k$ red edges.
 One might ask why we consider modifications of the kind $+2$ and $-2$, instead of the kind $+1$ and $-1$.
 The reason for this is that a change of $\pm 1$ might not always be possible, even in complete graphs.
 To see this, consider the smallest possible modification of a PM.
 It consists in taking its symmetric difference with an alternating cycle of length four.
 Such a cycle may add or remove up to two red edges from the matching and it is possible that we only find such cycles adding or removing exactly two red edges.
-On the converse, if all small cycles add or remove one red edge, we can still achieve a change of 2 by simply considering two such cycles.
+On the converse, if all small cycles add or remove one red edge, we can still achieve a change of two by simply considering two such cycles.